beginner-corp/docs.begin.com/src/shared/docs/en/guides/personal-website.md

 Now for the fun part!
 Let's customize your personal website and really make it your own.

-You've already changed default name.
+You've already changed the default name.
 Now let's add your social media links and change the background image.

 ![Personal website](/_static/screens/guides/personal-website/begin-personal-site.jpg)